Mars/Venus

-Mars/Venus is the only studio album by American contemporary R&B duo Koffee Brown, released on March 6, 2001 through Arista Records.
+Mars/Venus is the only studio album by American contemporary R&B duo Koffee Brown.
+It was released on March 6, 2001 through Arista Records.
+Recording sessions took place at Battery Studios in New York and at Da Mill Studios and Head Up Recording in New Jersey.
+Production was handled by DJ Kay Gee, Falonte Moore, Eddie Berkeley, Chris Liggio, Darren Lighty, Rob Fusari, Aarian Pope, AllStar, Barry Salter, muMs and The Bankers.
+It features guest appearances from Duganz Shanlont, Brandon "B-12" Daniel, Lady Luck, Balewa Muhammad, Lil' Mo, Mr. Deyo, Next and Que.

-The album, which featured production from Kay Gee and Darren Lighty, was a moderate success, charting in the top 40 on the U.S. Billboard 200, peaking at 32, though it found greater success on the Billboard's Top R&B/Hip-Hop Albums, where it peaked at 7.
+The album was a moderate success, reaching number 32 on the US Billboard 200, though it found greater success on the Billboard's Top R&B/Hip-Hop Albums, where it peaked at No. 7.
 The album's lead single "After Party" also found success on the U.S. charts, peaking at 44 on the Billboard Hot 100.
 Despite success with both the single and album, Koffee Brown disbanded shortly after the album's release.